richardbiely/gaia-ecs/README.md

 >**NOTE:**<br/>If there are 100 Position components in the chunk and only one them changes, the other 99 are considered changed as well.
 This chunk-wide behavior might seem counter-intuitive but it is in fact a performance optimization.
 The reason why this works is because it is easier to reason about a group of entities than checking each of them separately.

 ## Chunk components
-A chunk component is a special kind of data which exists at most once per chunk.
+A chunk component is a special kind of data that exists at most once per chunk.
 In different words, you attach data to one chunk specifically.
-It survives entity removals and unlike generic components they do not transfer to a new chunk along with their entity.
+It survives entity removals and unlike generic components, they do not transfer to a new chunk along with their entity.

 If you organize your data with care (which you should) this can save you some very precious memory or performance depending on your use case.

 For instance, imagine you have a grid with fields of 100 meters squared.
-Now if you create your entities carefully they get organized in grid fields implicitly on data level already without you having to use any sort of spatial map container.
+Now if you create your entities carefully they get organized in grid fields implicitly on the data level already without you having to use any sort of spatial map container.

 ```cpp
 w.AddComponent<Position>(e1, {10,1});